Two national parks, four national forests, many waterfalls and tons of fun. One of the best trips I have made, for less than $400.

 One thing I learned while doing my homework, preparing the trip, was the fact that most of those roads I was considering aren't cleared of snow until June.
 So I had to wait.

-The waiting was a good thing in the end because I had more room to revise the plan, add more trails, and cool spots to see - such as the Black Canyon of the Gunnison, for example.
-I even added locations of some gas stations as I knew I'd be out in the nowhere with civilization left far behind, so knowing where could I fill gas could be crucial.
+I checked websites that monitor the snow level on some trails almost daily since mid-May, but it took until the end of June until they reported that the trails should be passable.
+But the waiting proved to be a good thing in the end because I had more room to revise the plan, add more trails, and cool spots to see – such as the Black Canyon of the Gunnison, for example.
+I even added locations of some gas stations as I knew I'd be out in nowhere with civilization left far behind, so knowing where could I fill gas could be crucial.

 The first day I arrived in Colorado, I checked out the city of Pueblo a bit.
 Since it was the last bigger town for a while, I topped up my gas tank and got all the food and water for the upcoming days.
 A good thing to do, as any smaller town charges extra dollars for every foot of elevation you climb into the Rockies.
 Stocked up, I headed west towards the majestic mountains, and by the evening, I got in the Phantom Canyon.
 It wasn't too late, but I camped so I could enjoy driving further in daylight.
 The reason for this was simple: the road was the goal – It goes by a neat environment and it features some cool tunnels and cliffs.
 It used to be a railroad track, but once the local mining industry declined, they ripped the rails and nowadays it’s accessible for vehicles.

 The canyon is pretty, so I stepped out somewhere in the middle and went for a walk around.
 But when I got back into the car, it wouldn’t start.
 Cold sweat covered my face.
-There was no such thing like a cell phone service and this road's traffic was next to none.
-Yes - those were some factors why I picked these roads; but man, it scared me now as if this would be some major electrical problem, I could be in huge troubles.
+There was no cell phone service and this road's traffic was next to none.
+Those were some factors why I picked these roads; but man, it scared me now as if this would be some major electrical problem, I could be in trouble.
 Not a single light on the dashboard, absolutely nothing.
 "Seriously?
 I just started.."

-This sorted; I went up the hill to see an old mining town Victor, once the second-largest gold mining district in the US.
-Now it has populations around 400 only.
+This sorted; I went up the hill to see an old mining town, Victor, once the second-largest gold mining district in the US.
+Now it has a population of around 400 only.

 My next stop was the Royal Gorge.
 To get there, I drove down the hill via another canyon.
-It's made by the Cripple Creek and the path through is called the Shelf Road, about which some locals told me how utterly scary it is.
-Well yes, there is some drop (I mean, it's called shelf road for some reason), but the surface is good and it's wide enough to pass an oncoming vehicle.
+It's made by the Cripple Creek and the path through is called the Shelf Road, about which some locals told me how utterly terrifying it is.
+Well yes, there is some drop (it's called a shelf road for a reason), but the surface is good and it's wide enough to pass an oncoming vehicle.
 I'd call it "fun to drive on" instead.

-I went to the Royal Gorge because of the bridge that was built to connect its shores - which are divided by a 955 ft (291m) deep gap.
+I went to the Royal Gorge because of the bridge that was built to connect its shores – which are divided by a 955ft (291m) deep gap.
 Since its competition in 1929, It was the world's highest bridge for over 70 years, and it still is the highest in the US.
 I love engineering marvels like this!
-Unfortunately, the area was still recovering from a devastating wildfire they had last summer, which caused that I couldn't access the bridge (and an amusement park that's next to it, but I couldn't care less about that.)
-The gorge looks great anyway so I took a hike around and soon found a spot with a view on the bridge.
+Unfortunately, the area was still recovering from a devastating wildfire they had last summer, which caused closure of the bridge (and an amusement park that's next to it, but I couldn't care less about that.)
+The gorge looks great anyway so I took a hike around and soon found a spot with a view of the bridge.

-When I pulled into Salida, it wasn't pouring as hard, but it was still raining some.
-I got me a burger, backed-up my photos and by the time I arrived under the stack, the rain was gone.
+When I pulled into Salida, it wasn't pouring as hard, but it still rained some.
+I got myself a burger, backed-up my photos and by the time I arrived under the stack, the rain was gone.

-..with the sky almost clear, it was just about the time to get off paved roads again.
-I set my direction towards the O'Haver Lake.
+With the sky almost clear, it was just about the time to get off paved roads again.
+I set my direction towards O'Haver Lake.

 Shortly, the scenery was even better than from the lake..